conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 Shell"](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell)
 pattern can be very useful.

-# Worry about all your public interfaces
+# Focus on your public interfaces

 [Hyrum's law](https://www.hyrumslaw.com/) teaches us that anything your customer can perceive about your software is part of its public interface.
 If